HonghyokKim/CGPSspatialmatch/README.md

 Manuscript: Adjustment for Unmeasured Spatial Confounding in Settings of Continuous Exposure Conditional on the Binary Exposure Status: Conditional Generalized Propensity Score-Based Spatial Matching

 Authors: Honghyok Kim, Michelle Bell.
-Pre-print available at https://arxiv.org/abs/2202.00814; (the manuscript is under revision for a journal)
+Pre-print available at https://arxiv.org/abs/2202.00814; (the manuscript is under revision for a peer-reviewed publication)

 To install this in R, devtools::install_github('HonghyokKim/CGPSspatialmatch')